 The Jaguar brand means a lot of different things to a lot of different people.
 Growing up in the 1970’s it was the weapon of choice for almost all the British crooks portrayed on TV, a car that in reality when new anyway, was driven by senior management & company directors.
-Only the used versions were in reach of pub landlords & second hand garage owners across the land, often in mustard yellow or British racing green.
-I can remember a school friends dad being given a white XJ as his company car in 1981.
-White with red leather seats.
-It was gorgeous & six of us travelled up to Wimbledon in it, to watch the tennis there that year.
+Only the used versions were in reach of pub landlords & second hand garage owners across the land, often in mustard yellow or British racing green..

 It wasn’t until the late 1990’s that Jaguar, then owned by Ford, decided to build a smaller model, one that would appeal to middle-management.
-Hey presto in 2001 the X-Type appeared & although it looked like a Jag, was equipped like a Jag, underneath, it was really a Ford & despite the Jaguar looks it didn’t sell particularly well.
+Hey presto in 2001 the X-Type appeared & although it looked like a Jag & was equipped like a Jag, underneath, it was really a Ford & despite the Jaguar looks it didn’t sell particularly well.
 Fast-forward to 2015 & Jaguar now owned by Tata launched the XE, a baby brother for the supremely excellent XF.
+The XE has had to compete with the big selling Mercedes-Benz C Class, BMW 3 Series & Audi A4, but, it has still found plenty of customers, because it’s really rather good.

-First of all the good points, for there are lot’s of them.
-The XE looks fabulous, even better then the larger XF.
-Inside, the cabin offers the best of modern design & comes very well equipped.
-I was lucky enough to be driving the R-Sport model & standard equipment included, cruise control, DAB, emergency brake assist EBA, stability & traction control, rear parking aid & autonomous emergency braking.
-Best of all, the XE drives superbly.
+Jaguar may have refreshed the XE, but luckily, none of the upgrades have affected it’s handling.
+Like it’s predecessor, drives superbly.
 Whatever Jaguar’s engineers have done to the XE’s chassis should be patented.
-It offers the right balance of road holding fun with a touch of firmness that is just right, making it a comfortable car to drive either around town or on the motorway.
+It offers just the right balance of road holding fun with a touch of firmness that is perfect, making it a comfortable car to drive ,either around town or on the motorway.
 In fact, it’s as much fun & as comfortable as the 3 Series, is far more poised than the C-Class & is an all-round better performer than the over-firm set up in the A4.
 Perhaps the new BMW ‘s engines are smother & quieter, but otherwise, the XE runs it close.

-Whilst the XE may have an awful lot going for it, it is most definitely lacking in rear passenger & boot space.
+Whilst the refreshed XE may have an awful lot going for it, it is still most definitely lacking in rear passenger & boot space.
 Unlike the larger XF, which is excellent in this respect, the XE feels a little cramped in the rear.
 To be fair, headroom is okay, but if there is a tall driver sitting in front of you & you are a six-footer, there isn’t a lot of room for your legs & compared to the 3 Series, A4 & even the C-Class it does feel tight in there.
 Similarly, the boot is narrow from left to right & shallow from back to front with just 455 litres on offer compared to its competitors, which all have at least 480 litres or more.
-I am being picky, because this lack of rear legroom & smallish boot space, are the only draw backs in what is a really excellent car from Jaguar.
+I am being picky, because this lack of rear legroom & smallish boot space, are the only draw back’s in what really is an excellent upgrade from Jaguar.